dcbau/FreeGrid/README.md

 # GuidedHRTFsPython
 > __Current State Of Work__ (March 2021)
+>
-> - The project is still in a testing phase.
-It works and provides good results, but is not verified
+> - The project is still in a test phase.
+It works and provides good results, but needs further evaluation.
-> - The postprocessing and upsampling of the impulse responses is not included in the repository.
-Although this is a essential part of the whole project, the current scope of this application is the measurement procedure itself.
+> - The postprocessing and upsampling of the Head-Related Impulse Responses (HRIRs) is not part of the repository.
+Although this is a essential part of the entire project, the current scope of this application is the measurement procedure itself.
-> - We are still looking for a better project name ...
+> - We are still looking for a better project name...

 ## Overview